Saroya Natural - Personalized skincare inspired by Ayurveda, proven by science.

 Modern treatment of acne falls under four categories:

-2. Systemic - oral or topical antibiotics to treat inflammation
+2. Systemic - oral or topical antibiotics to treat inflammation.

 3. Complementary and alternative medicine - topical products or oral supplements that are herbal